 - Leave of Absence: Educational, Maternity/Paternity, Sabbatical, Service, & Serious Illness

 - Military: Public Agency, State and Schools; active and retired (does NOT include Military Leave of Absence)

 - Peace Corp/AmeriCorps/VISTA

-The Service Credit Calculator incorporating the discount rate change will be updated in late spring 2017.
+The Service Credit Calculator incorporating the discount rate change is up to date.
 No change will be made to payment schedules put into effect prior to December 22, 2016.

 The retirement option factors will change for members who re-retire after December 22, 2016.